-In a workplace setting, treating people differently can be problematic.
-When an employee perceives that he or she has been treated less favorably than peers, it can create resentment and distraction in the workplace.
-Often, employees do not understand every element of a peer’s work product, employment agreements, salary, or expectations, so their assessment of differential treatment can be flawed; however, employers should never assume that the employee’s perception of disparate treatment is unjustified without first understanding the details of his or her concern.
+Employee perceptions of being treated less favorably than peers can create resentment and distraction in the workplace.
+Employees may not understand every element of a peer’s work product, employment agreements, salary, or expectations; therefore, their assessment of differential treatment can be flawed.
+Frankly, reporting parties often seem a bit crazy as they explain their complaint.
+Even so, employers should never assume employee views of discriminatory treatment are unjustified without first understanding the details of their concern.

 - family status

 - sexual orientation*